debaun-pac/debaunstaff/README.md

 ### Instrument Move & Orchestra Set up
-*Thursday, April 7.
+*Friday, April 8.
 Call Time: TBA*

-- staff:
-- staff:
+Facilties is helping us with this instrument shift, but we'll yell if it suddenly needs additional labor thrown at it.

 ### Voice Recital (Music Room)